mcantelon/fashion-quest/doc/source/elements.rst

 Each character is defined in its own YAML file within the 'characters' subdirectory of the game directory.

-The example below, from the "Pirate Adventure Knockoff" demonstration game, defines a character located in a location with the unique identifier `shack`.
+The example below defines a character located in a location with the unique identifier `shack`.
 The pirate will accept the `rum` prop if the player gives it to him.

 .. literalinclude:: examples/character.yaml